 It seems the moment the word “wedding” is mentioned everything gets 10x more expensive.
 I mean how hard is it for someone to click a button and get some photos for you?
 So why is wedding photography so expensive then?

 Tools help people get a job done.
 Buy cheap, buy twice is the rule of thumb, one I firmly believe in.
 When it comes to making sure your wedding day is captured with minimal issues good quality tools is a must.
+The list of tools is ever growing and that’s a big reason why wedding photography is so expensive.

 Here are a few tools that are needed to get you your pictures –